exokitxr/exokit/docs/api/webxrHardwareExtensionAPIs.md

 ### `MLEyeTracker`

-Used to get the current 3D eye tracking position.
+Used to get the current 3D eye tracking position from the Magic Leap platform.

 #### `MLEyeTracker.fixation : MLTransform`